davepinch/pinchy.cc/content/about/contact-me/1/send-prs-to-the-pinchy.cc-github-repo.md

 next: "Send emails to davepinch@gmail.com."
 related:
   - GitHub (Wikipedia)
+TODO: write step-by-step instructions on how to submit a PR
 website: https://github.com/davepinch/pinchy.cc
 tags:
   - Contact Me
   - GitHub
   - pinchy.cc
+  - TODO
 ---
-You are encouraged to send a PR for any suggested changes to the website, including links, responses, comments, etc.
+I encourage you to submit a PR with any suggested changes to https://github.com/davepinch/pinchy.cc.
+I don't have instructions yet, you'll have to figureo out how.